 Our second model problem considers an axisymmetric tokamak with the ferromagnetic conducting wall now taken to be a spherical shell which completely encloses the plasma.
-This choice is motivated by the need for a greater understanding of ferromagnetic effects in spherical tokamaks, particularly their vertical stability characteristics at exaggerated elongations, acknowledging the importance of balancing divertor loads in double-null configurations [16, 8] and avoiding disruptions.
-Even in a conventional tokamak, simple geometrical considerations imply more ferromagnetic steel is likely to be located on the outboard side - say, for the structural components of tritium breeding modules [3] or toroidal field ripple reducing inserts [5, 6] - so this model problem provides useful insight in this context too.
+This choice is motivated by the need for a greater understanding of ferromagnetic effects in spherical tokamaks, particularly their vertical stability characteristics at exaggerated elongations, acknowledging the importance of balancing divertor loads in double-null configurations and avoiding disruptions.
+If ferromagnetic materials are to be used for tritium breeding modules, then these will have to be placed on the low-field side only in a spherical tokamak, a feature which this model emulates.
+Even in a